H-XX-D/ZetaZero/docs/ZETAZERO_LINUX_CUDA_INSTALL.md

 # ZetaZero local install (Linux + CUDA)

-This is the minimal path to build the ZETA-enabled `llama.cpp` binary (`llama-zeta-demo`) on an Ubuntu workstation with NVIDIA CUDA.
+This is the minimal path to build the ZETA-enabled `llama.cpp` binary (`llama-zeta-zero`) on an Ubuntu workstation with NVIDIA CUDA.

 ## What you need on the workstation